tehokang/sedec-to-handle-any-section-of-mpeg-ts/README.md

 # What is sedec?
 The sedec(=SEction coDEC) is a library to encode/decode and also transcode section(ISO-13818),<br>
-Especiall for AIT(=Application Information Table) of HbbTV 1.5/2.0.
+Especially for AIT(=Application Information Table) of HbbTV 1.5/2.0.

 The input of sedec is raw AIT table(Not section to be seperated) <br>
 And output is abstractive AIT object.